 The Medicare Access and CHIP Reauthorization Act (MACRA) is a law that significantly changed how the federal government pays physicians.
-Passage of the law permanently repealed the flawed sustainable growth rate (SGR) and set up the two-track Quality Payment Program (QPP) that emphasizes value-based payment models.
-Under MACRA, Medicare and other payers are increasingly paying physicians based on the value rather than the volume of their services.
+Passage of the law permanently repealed the flawed sustainable growth rate (SGR) and set up the two-track Quality Payment Program (QPP) that emphasizes value-based payment.

 MIPS adjusts payment based on performance in four performance categories—quality, cost, promoting interoperability, and improvement activities.

 AAPMs offer incentives to provide high-quality, cost-effective care.
-There are currently six AAPMs for primary care.
+There are currently five AAPMs for primary care.

 Will the eligible clinicians in your practice report as a group or as individuals?